Extremely eroded landscape with stone chimneys and unique excursions

-In the history of Cappadocia, water plays a key role, both for the landscape and the people here.
+In the history of Cappadocia, water plays a key role, both for the landscape and the people.
 This is a place where you can see strikingly far into the rugged interior of Turkey.
 And where you can take a look at the past of this remarkable area.

 Scientists believe the landscape was created by a series of volcanic eruptions.
 Probably from the volcanoes Erciyes Dagi (3,917 meters high) and Hassan Dagi (3,286 m).
 An eruption that may have lasted thousands of years.
 But the scholars are not unambiguous in their story.
 Some say this must have happened 10,000 years ago, others talk about 40,000 years.
 What is certain is that a thick layer of lava and volcanic debris will lie on top of the existing tuff layer.

 Most characteristics are the countless light-coloured cones with dark lava caps.
 The lava is much harder than the tuff beneath it and therefore less weathered.
-These strange mushrooms are proof of the past.
-And you see them everywhere here.
+These strange mushrooms are proof of the past, and you see them everywhere.
 Although it is not consistent with the name Cappadocia.
 This one comes from Persian, where Katpatuka is a description for land of the beautiful horses.
-That reference is not entirely clear, but wild horses probably once walked here.
+That reference is not entirely clear, but wild horses probably once roamed these plains.

 Mankind has lived here for a long time.
 Scientists have found remains from prehistoric times in various places.
 But not too much is known about them.
 Except that they worshipped the sun because they believe that is the way to silence the dangerous volcanoes.